danialmecja/danialmecja.github.io/index.md

 ![Profile Picture](/assets/thinking.JPEG "Snapped by @divyataery"){: .profile-pic}
 ## Hi, I'm Danial Mecja 👋🏻
-### Data Scientist, Explorer of experiences 🗺️
+### Computer Scientist, Explorer of experiences 🗺️

-I design and develop ~~interactive interfaces~~ dashboards and tooling from scratch to **improve research workflows, analytics, and management processes** @ Khazanah Nasional.
+I design and develop ~~dashboards~~ interactive interfaces and tooling from scratch to **improve research workflows, analytics, and management processes** @ Khazanah Nasional.

 I'm a big fan of game theory, time-series analysis, NLP, and ML Ops.
 I find joy in learning and exploring the underlying stories that data tells us.
 I love how it can say a lot about people, the intuitions that come from that, and the impact they can have in decision-making.